ibm-cloud-docs/cloud-object-storage/libraries/java.md

 *Key Values*
 * `API_KEY` - An API key for a user or service ID with Writer or Manager roles

 You will need to provide an IAM API Key for constructing an `AsperaTransferManager`.
-[HMAC Credentials](/docs/services/cloud-object-storage/iam?topic=cloud-object-storage-service-credentials#service-credentials-iam-hmac){:new_window} are **NOT** currently supported.
+[HMAC Credentials](/docs/services/cloud-object-storage/iam?topic=cloud-object-storage-service-credentials#service-credentials-iam-hmac){: external} are **NOT** currently supported.
 For more information on IAM, [click here](/docs/services/cloud-object-storage/iam?topic=cloud-object-storage-iam-overview#getting-started-with-iam).
 {:tip}

 ### File Upload